stephaniedejager/petsvilleWordPressEcommerce/README.md

 <br />
-<h2>The client wanted a way to have customers make custom orders (request for quote), but didn't want to pay extra for plugin and
-I had to get creative with the design to make this happen.</h2>
+The client wanted a way to have customers make custom orders (request for quote), but didn't want to pay extra for plugin and I had to get creative with the design to make this happen.

 http://54.73.119.134/custom-cat-scratcher/